What’s the best Z-Wave hub for a smart home?

 Every Z-Wave hub offers something a little different.
 Some plug into a computer, instantly adding the option of automating your home.
 Others are stand alone devices that plug into a Wi-Fi router, allowing you to control your smart home system from anywhere.

 Choosing the ideal Z-Wave hub for your home can be tricky, especially if this is your first system.
-So before you rush out and buy any old hub, it’s worth creating a list of what you’d like to automate and the devices you need to make it happen.
+So before you rush out and buy any old gateway or controller, it’s worth creating a list of what you’d like to automate and the devices you need to make it happen.

 With this list, you’ll know how many devices your ideal hub needs and what outcome you want from a programming perspective.
 Doing this simple step will make the entire process easier and allow you to find the best Z-Wave hub for your home.